blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 .. note::

-    Godot Android plugin leverages the :ref:`Gradle build system <doc_android_gradle_build>`.
+    Blazium Android plugin leverages the :ref:`Gradle build system <doc_android_gradle_build>`.

 Building on the previous v1 architecture, Android plugins continue to be derived from the `Android archive library <https://developer.android.com/studio/projects/android-library#aar-contents>`_.

-At its core, a Godot Android plugin v2 is an Android library with a dependency on the :ref:`Godot Android library <doc_android_library>`, and a custom Android library manifest.
+At its core, a Blazium Android plugin v2 is an Android library with a dependency on the :ref:`Godot Android library <doc_android_library>`, and a custom Android library manifest.

 This architecture allows Android plugins to extend the functionality of the engine with: